For purposes of the earned income credit, earned income includes the following:

 For purposes of the earned income credit, earned income does not include:

-Basic pay or special, bonus, or other incentive pay that is subject to the combat zone exclusion,
+Basic pay or special, bonus, or other incentive pay that is subject to the combat zone exclusion (unless you make the nontaxable combat pay election, described later),

 Basic Allowance for Housing (BAH),